East Camden median real estate price is $211,634, which is less expensive than 94.2% of New Jersey neighborhoods and 76.9% of all U.S. neighborhoods.

 In addition, the East Camden neighborhood is unique for having just 2.3% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 98.6% of America's neighborhoods.

-Also, the East Camden neighborhood stands out for having an average per capita income lower than 97.4% of the neighborhoods in the United States.
+Also, one of the unique characteristics of the East Camden neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.4% of the neighborhoods in America.

 Most American households own a car or other vehicle.
 Many own two cars or perhaps three.
 In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
 But NeighborhoodScout's analysis revealed that households in the East Camden neighborhood have a highly unusual car ownership.
 35.0% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.7% of U.S. neighborhoods.